-The Company derives its revenue from continuing operations from the sale of telecommunications peripheral equipment and services and support revenue for that equipment.
+The Company, through Speech Design, derives its revenue from continuing operations from the sale of telecommunications software and related hardware as well as from services and support revenue associated with prior sales of that software and hardware.
 Revenue related to discontinued operations consisted of sales of sound processing equipment and related services and support revenue.
 The Company recognizes product revenue, net of discounts and rebates, where persuasive evidence of sales arrangements exist, title or risk of loss has transferred, the buyer's price is fixed or determinable, contractual obligations have been satisfied, and collectability is reasonably assured.
-These requirements are met for a majority of the Company's products upon shipment.
 Services and support revenue are recognized upon customer acceptance where a product deliverable or repair is called for, or ratably over the contract term in the case of support or maintenance contracts.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Dollars in Thousands, Except Share Amounts)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Dollars in Thousands, Except Share Amounts) December 31, 2013, 2012, and 2011